MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 1. Navigate to Microsoft Azure **Home** and select **Virtual machines**.
 1. Select the virtual machine created in the previous steps.
 1. Select **Connect** > **Connect via Bastion**.
 1. Select **Deploy Bastion**.
-The system takes about 30 minutes to provision the Bastion host.
+The system takes about 30 minutes to deploy the Bastion host.
 1. After the Bastion is deployed, enter the same admin credentials used to create the Azure Virtual Desktop.
 1. Select **Connect**.
 The virtual desktop launches.